wholebody3d/wholebody3d/README.md

 The annotations can be downloaded from [here](https://drive.google.com/file/d/1O4qXYIcRuvcLXr_bMqIetpWpwTciDPER/view?usp=sharing) and by default it is put under [datasets/json/](datasets/json/).

 ### Annotation format
 Every json is in the following structure, but not every json contains all these values.
-See Task section.
+See [Tasks](#Tasks) section.
 ```
 XXX.json --- sample id --- 'image_path'
                         |